Border (2018 Swedish film): Production

 John Ajvide Lindqvist wrote the first draft of the screenplay, and then Abassi hired Isabella Eklöf to add more "psychological realism" to the story.
 Casting for the film took 18 months.
 To transform into the character of Tina, Eva Melander gained a considerable amount of weight and wore prosthetics that took four hours each day to apply.

 The port scenes were filmed at Kapellskär.

 Release

 Border screened at Cannes, where it won the 2018 Un Certain Regard award, Telluride, and the Toronto International Film Festival.
 The director Abbasi holds an Iranian passport, which could have prevented him from traveling to the United States due to a travel ban, but he was granted a rare exception to attend the Telluride Festival.

+American actress Aubrey Plaza became such a fan of the movie that she held a private screening for about 60 of her friends, and promoted it during an appearance on the Conan talkshow.

 Reception

 Box office

 Border grossed $771,930 in the United States and Canada, and $1.4 million in other territories, for a worldwide total of $2.2 million, plus $110,829 with home video sales.